Mirchev98/Ticketing-System-David/README.md

 6. **Explore the ticketing system and enjoy its functionalities!**

 7. **Other important information**
-   -In develepoment area the application seeds it's own data for each entity for testing purposes.
+   *In develepoment area the application seeds it's own data for each entity for testing purposes.
-   -It also seeds roles and accounts such as the following:
+   *It also seeds roles and accounts such as the following:
-     = Admin account: аdmin@admin.com  password: 12345a
+     * Admin account: аdmin@admin.com  password: 12345a
-     = Support account: сupport@support.com password: 12345a
+     * Support account: сupport@support.com password: 12345a
-     = Normal user account: user@user.com password: 12345a
+     * Normal user account: user@user.com password: 12345a